RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies application configuration initializer or integer option.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

-constraints
-    The attribute value shall be an
-    :ref:`SpecTypeApplicationConfigurationOptionConstraintSet`.

 default-value
     The attribute value shall be an :ref:`SpecTypeIntegerOrString`.
 It shall